HBJWilliams/ForEdx/README.md

 # For DA1010EN
 **FinalProjectDA0101EN.pdf** is the file that you need to review.
 The file is in pdf form for your convenience.
+You can also view the same file in as a `.py`  or a  `.ipynb` if you prefer.